hanya/pyuno3ext/README.md

 It can take any number of parameters the create method if you need some initialization parameters.
 This method is different from the constructor defined in the their IDL.

+Within this way to call constructors, you can not specify the current context.
+Use com::sun::star::lang::XMultiServiceFactory interface instead if you need specific context.

 You can import only registerd services in the office registry.
 If you want to instantiate your own service installed by your extension, the extension